truenas/documentation/content/SCALE/Credentials/DirectoryServices/ActiveDirectorySCALE.md

 {{< /tab >}}

 {{< tab "Clean Up Active Directory" >}}
-However if the SCALE server has already been moved, or server running the AD service has been shut down prior to this, AD on SCALE must be cleaned up manually so that the AD object is removed.

 TrueNAS SCALE requires users to cleanly leave an Active Directory using the *Leave Domain* button under *Advanced Settings* to remove the AD object.

-However, if the AD server moves or shuts down before you can use the *Leave Domain* button, TrueNAS won't remove the AD object and you will have to manually clean up the Active Directory.
+However, if the AD server moves or shuts down before you can use *Leave Domain*, TrueNAS won't remove the AD object and you must manually clean up the Active Directory.

 Go to **Credentials > Directory Services** and click *Show* next to *Advanced Settings*